-New Orleans Police are investigating a mugging that sent a tourist to the hospital Sunday night.
+New Orleans Police are investigating a mugging that sent a tourist to the hospital Sunday.
 Authorities have identified the mugging victim found unconscious early Sunday morning as Daylight-Saving Time.

 According to police spokesperson Paul Minchar, the victim was found unconscious early Sunday morning on the corner of Elysian Fields and St. Claude with its wallet, phone, shoes, and dignity gone.
 Police say Daylight-Saving, 53, was making its way through New Orleans around 2:00 a.m. when it was mugged.